eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The following two diagrams show how deleted and added Workloads are handled by the Agent Manager.
 The first diagram shows how the deleted Workloads are handled:

+//TODO: update diagram
 ![Handling subsequent UpdateWorkload - deleted Workloads](plantuml/seq_update_workload_subsequent_deleted.svg)

 After the deleted Workloads are handled, the Ankaios Agent goes through the list of added Workloads

+//TODO: update diagram
 ![Handling subsequent UpdateWorkload - added Workloads](plantuml/seq_update_workload_subsequent_added.svg)

-###### Agent Manager handles deleted workloads before added Workloads
+###### Agent handles deleted workloads before added Workloads
 `swdd~agent-handle-deleted-before-added-workloads~1`

 Status: approved

-The Agent Manager shall first handle the list of deleted Workloads before handling the list of added Workloads.
+The RuntimeManager shall first handle the list of deleted Workloads before handling the list of added Workloads.

 Comment:
 Updated Workloads can be handled before everything is deleted as in the normal case the resource usage will remain the same.